 Organised by The British Hedgehog Preservation Society (BHPS), the first week of May, is all about raising awareness of the problems faced by UK hedgehogs, and what we can all do, to make a difference.

 Naturally, we thought this the perfect time to think about how we can make our gardens a little more hedgehog-friendly.

 Why Hedgehogs Need Help

-In the UK research shows hedgehogs are in decline and are now listed as ‘Vulnerable’ on Britain’s Red List of mammals.
+In the UK research shows hedgehogs are in decline, and they are listed as ‘Vulnerable’, on Britain’s Red List of mammals.
 The State of Britain’s Hedgehogs 2022 report, produced by the People’s Trust for Endangered Species (PTES) and the British Hedgehog Preservation Society (BHPS), shows the plight of hedgehogs differs significantly across the UK.

 “The rural populations are continuing to plummet.
 They’ve been declining by 30% to 75% across different areas of the countryside since the year 2000.
 In contrast, the urban hedgehog seems to have stabilised and might even be starting to recover after having previously also been in freefall.
 So that’s a glimmer of hope.”

 Fay Vass, BHPS

 Here are our top ways for creating a hedgehog-friendly environment